paul-saurou/bibl-sif/notes.md

 ### Commentaire
 Assez hors sujet.
 Trouver des patterns est une idée intéressante mais on ne le fera pas comme ça et pas dans ce cas d'usage.

+---
+---

+## [Benadjila et al] Deep learning for side-channel analysis and introduction to ASCAD database
+- Benadjila_Prouff_Strullu_Cagli_Dumas_2020

+### Short summary
+This paper introduces a test dataset and benchmarks for AES side channel leakages.
+It compares multiple ML and DL algorithms and focus on the choice of the hyperparameter and the reproducibility of their work.
+The introduced database is ASCAD (ANSSI SCA Database).
+It also compares these attacks to template attacks and foucs on CNNs, the best performing models.

+### Commentaire
+La base de données est intéressante pour attaquer des clés.
+Les benchmarks sont complets.
+Hors sujet car ce n'est ni du hardware, ni du SCARE mais intéressant pour la partie ML.

+## [Cagli et al] Convolutional Neural Networks with Data Augmentation Against Jitter-Based Countermeasures: Profiling Attacks Without Pre-processing
+- Cagli_Dumas_Prouff_2017

+### Short summary
+This paper presents a template attack against a jitter-based countermeasure, except that instead of doing preprocessing and then the attack, it applies a CNN with data augmentation.
+It gives the result from the traces, even with clock jitter activated.
+CNNs perform as well as classic SoA template attacks and require less tuning, at the cost of more training data.

+### Commentaire
+Les CNNs sont à l'état de l'art pour retrouver des clés par SCA.
+Partout où il y a de la réduction de dimension et du réalignement manuel ils devraient fonctionner aussi bien que les techniques actuelles.

+## [Masure] Towards a better comprehension of deep learning for side-channel analysis
+- Masure

+### Short summary

+### Commentaire

+## [Zaid] Bridging Deep Learning and Classical Profiled Side-Channel Attacks
+- Zaid

+### Short summary

+### Commentaire